 Texas tort law, however, establishes certain limits in claiming compensation for personal injury or wrongful death arising from the government’s negligence.
 Specific criteria must also be established for a plaintiff to be able to pursue a legal claim against the government.

 Clearly, the assistance of an experienced personal injury attorney is important in a truck accident case.

-Role of Personal Injury Attorney
+Role of Personal Injury Attorney in Houston

 If you or a loved one is involved in a truck accident, it is important to seek immediate medical treatment for your injuries or see your doctor for a complete examination.
 After obtaining treatment for any injury arising from your accident, you should be able to consult with a truck accident attorney who can assess your situation, determine potential liabilities of parties who may be involved, and if necessary, represent you in an action against the parties whose negligence caused your injuries.

 In Houston, Texas, the personal injury attorneys of the Argento Law Firm have over 2 decades of proven experience in truck accidents.
 Our Firm is headed by award-winning attorney Charles J. Argento who is prepared to fight very hard for you to obtain the compensation that you legally deserve.

 We handle personal injury cases on contingency fee basis, and invite you to call us today at (713) 225-5050 to speak to one of our friendly attorneys in a free consultation.